 This paper reports the results of a large randomized field experiment that investigates the extent to which nudges can stimulate student participation in teaching evaluations.
-Three different nudges were tested: (1) heightening students? perceived impact of teaching evaluations, (2) communicating a descriptive norm of high participation, and (3) using the commitment-consistency principle by asking students to commit to participation.
-We find that none of the nudges was effective: all treatment effects were insignificant and close to zero in magnitude.
-Exploring heterogeneous treatment effects, we find evidence that the effectiveness of the commitment treatment differed across students: it increased participation among students with good average grades, whereas it decreased participation for students whose grades were poor.
-Overall, our results add to the body of evidence that demonstrates that nudges may not always be as effective as suggested in the literature.
+The three nudges that we used were designed to either: (1) heighten students’ perceived impact of teaching evaluations, (2) communicate a descriptive norm of high participation, and (3) use the commitment-consistency principle by asking students to commit to participation.
+We find that none of the nudges were effective: all treatment effects are insignificant and close to zero in magnitude.
+Exploring heterogeneous treatment effects, we find evidence that the effectiveness of both the impact and commitment treatments differed across students.
+The impact treatment had a negative effect on the participation of bachelor-level students, but not on that of master-level students.
+The commitment treatment increased participation among students with good average grades, whereas it decreased participation for students whose average grades were poor.